ltroska/nast_hpx/README.md

-Implementing a NaSt-solver using hpx.
+Implementing a Navier-Stokes-solver using hpx.